masterrite/Foo_strip/README.md

   - change basically everything but the album art thumbnail
 - Double-click album art to bring up/hide foobar window
 - "Toggle floating strip" under View menu and bindable to a button in Column UI
+- Snap to screen edge and auto-hide
+  - Toggleable in the settings, and leaves a sliver when it hides to show its position

 ## Caveat